Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-This problem provides a great opportunity to introduce a very useful way of representing numbers algebraically.
+provides a great opportunity to introduce a very useful way of representing numbers algebraically.

 Present the learners with the problem displayed in the speech bubbles.
 Give the class some time to look for special numbers - once a few have been found, more will quickly follow.
 Once there is a consensus that a family of special numbers has been found, bring the class together and share what they think is going on.
 Ask them "Are you sure you've found all

 the special numbers?
 How could we be certain?"
 Suggest that an exhaustive search would be exhausting!

 Introduce the class to the algebraic representation of two-digit numbers and work through the reasoning together to establish that there are only nine solutions.

 Then present the suggestions for other types of special numbers, and challenge learners to predict, using algebra, which numbers will be special for each type.